-The primary reason the two debts together can be such a problem is that the IRS won’t usually agree to include the full amount of the minimum credit card payments into the calculation of a monthly budget.
+The primary reason the two debts together can be such a problem is that the IRS won’t usually agree to include the full amount of the minimum credit card payments or other unsecured debt payments into the calculation of a monthly budget.

 When this happens…it creates what we call phantom income.
 An example:

 David owned a small business.
 The industry he chose wasn’t profitable, and over a period of time he created a large amount of credit card debt to keep the business going.
 The payments were so big at $1700.00 per month, that he stopped withholding taxes and filing returns.
 Eventually the IRS caught up to the situation and forced him to file the returns.
 The debt was large enough with penalty and interest, that a revenue officer was assigned to his case.
 The revenue officer reviewed all of his finances to determine what he could afford to pay per month. (read more about IRS partial payment plans) The IRS rules allowed the revenue officer to ignore most of the credit card payments as a budget item.
 The payment plan was imposed and David began making the payments.
 Within a few months he realized that something had to give and he was forced to choose which type of debt to continue paying.

 This situation is common, and this phantom income forces a person like David to make a difficult choice.

 If he can’t settle the IRS Debt in an Offer in Compromise or if the tax debt is so large he can’t use a “time based” payment plan…he is going to have to either stop making the IRS payment risking levy, or stop making the credit card payments.

 Or…he’s going to have to win the lottery.

 Sometimes the solution to this problem is bankruptcy and for a few reasons.